-- 5. To acknowledge the Lord, that the Lord alone could fulfill so great a promise, that he was totally dependent upon the Lord. - 6.
+- 1. To offer sacrifices to God, asking forgiveness for unbelief and sins. - 2.
+To make a rededication to God, renewing his commitment to God. - 3.
+To seek God's continued presence and guidance. - 4.
+To worship the Lord: to worship the very person who had met his need. - 5.
+To acknowledge the Lord, that the Lord alone could fulfill so great a promise, that he was totally dependent upon the Lord. - 6.
 To praise the Lord, to praise Him for giving so wonderful a promise. - 7.
-To testify to the Lord, to bear witness to the Lord's glorious goodness in meeting his need and in giving so great a promise.
+To testify of the Lord, to bear witness of the Lord's glorious goodness in meeting his need and in giving so great a promise.

 Abram was moved to worship God.
 He was establishing spiritual markers for the faith journey of Israel.
 He was laying down spiritual tracks here for people to follow.
-What hasn't manifested; what you haven't seen yet, you still need to worship God for it shall appear.
-Remember you're in a faith journey and God will always appear to the faithful!
+In your life, what hasn't manifested yet; what haven't you seen yet, well, you still need to worship God no matter what hasn't manifested, for it shall appear.
+Remember, you're in a faith journey, and God will always appear to the faithful!
+And also remember that God called Abram!

-12:8 And he removed from thence unto a mountain on the east of Bethel, and pitched his tent, having Bethel on the west, and Hai on the east: and there he builded an altar unto the LORD, and called upon the name of the LORD.
+12:8 And he removed from thence unto a mountain on the east of Bethel, and pitched his tent, GJW having Bethel on the west, and Hai on the east: and there he builded an altar unto the LORD, and called upon the name of the LORD.
 At every opportunity in each place Abram built an altar unto the Lord and called upon the name of the Lord.
 5The fourth point is that this is a life of unending choices.
 Now Abram pitches his tent between Bethel on the west and Hai (Ai) on the east.
-Bethel means "the house of God," Ai means "ruin."
-This is just where we must live the Christian life, ever looking either to the things of God, or to the ruin of the flesh.
-We can choose to go to Bethel or to Ai, to Christ or self -- it can never be both.
-I am either pleasing myself, or pleasing Him.
+"Bethel" means "the house of God," and "Ai" means "ruin."
+This is an example of where our Christian lives take a turn: we're either looking to the things of God, or staying in the ruin of the flesh.
+We can choose to go to Bethel or to Ai; to Christ or to self - it can never be both.
+I am either pleasing myself, or pleasing God.
 I am either at Bethel, the house of God, or at Ai, the place of ruin.
-I must continually choose.
+I must continually choose and not straddle.
 Abram responded by building an altar to worship God.
-This outlined Abraham's physical journey, but also marked his faith journey.
+This outlined Abraham's physical journey, and also marked his faith journey to his calling.

 12:9 And Abram journeyed, going on still toward the south.
-Then He journeyed on!
+Abram's journey continued.
 He never stopped for long.
 He lived in a tent because he was a pilgrim in the land.
 He could never settle down; he could only sojourn for awhile.
-"Negev"-"Negah" was the desert wasteland that was south of Israel. it was sometimes simply called the south.
+"Negev"-"Negah" was the desert wasteland that was south of Israel.
+It was sometimes simply called the south.